belikor/lbrytools/lbrytools.md

-or only those which have incomplete blobs, or only those which have all their blobs, or only those for which the full media file (mp4, mp3, mkv, etc.) exists, or only those for which the media file is missing.
+or only those which have incomplete blobs, or only those which have all their blobs, or only those for which the full media file (mp4, mp3, mkv, etc.) exists, or only those for which the media file is missing:
 ```py
 p = lbryt.print_summary(show="all")
 p = lbryt.print_summary(show="incomplete")